k2view-academy/K2View-Academy/articles/34_JMX_statistics/Deploying_the_K2view_Monitoring_Stack_on_Kubernetes.md

 > **[ AWS / EKS ]** Blueprint path: blueprints/aws/terraform/EKS/

 The AWS blueprint deploys an EKS cluster and, optionally, Grafana Agent.
-The pattern is the same as GCP — all configuration is passed as Terraform variables.
+The pattern is the same as GCP — all configurations are passed as Terraform variables.

 ### Step 1 — Configure the tfvars file